nateonmission/JS-Tic-Tac-Toe/README.md

 - In both situations, the loser of one round starts the next round.
 - If players elect not to play another game, a button will appear, allowing two new players to play.

+## Installation
+Because this is basic JavaScript, the files can be coppied into the same directory and the `index.html` file dropped into any modern web broweser.

 ## Picking a Winner
 For determining the winner, I simply used a switch statement.
 It checks for winning compbinations and returns 1 for an X victory, -1 for an O victory, Zero for a tie and null if there is no victor or tie yet.
 It runs after each trun, including the simulated turns during the Automated Player's turn.